AdeshKessani/FlexVM/README.md

 Use your preferred build system (e.g., CMake or Visual Studio) to compile the source files.

 ### Running Tests
-Compile and run the `intDList_test.cpp` and other test files to verify correctness.
+Compile and run the `PP2Test.cpp` and other test files to verify correctness.

 ## Project Structure
 - `GritVM.hpp`, `GritVM.cpp`: Virtual machine implementation